russelljjarvis/teiili/docs/scripts/Tutorials.rst

     :alt: alternate text
     :figclass: align-center

-    Visualization of the weight update as a function of the pre and post synaptic spikes.
+    Visualization of the weight update as a function of the difference between post- and pre-synaptic spike times (dw = t_post - t_pre).

 Add mismatch
 ============

+Most spiking neural network models use homeogenuous model parameters, such as synaptic time constants, spiking thresholds etc.
+Biological neurons and synapses, however, show high diversity in their morphology and thus in their behaviour which is modelled using model parameters.
+This diversity, i.e. heterogeneity, leads to highly variable responses which are usually not considered.
+On the one hand, this heterogeneity might be actually relevant for computation and stability, thus should be encapsulated in spiking neural network models.
+On the other hand neuromorphic mixed-signal analogue-digital sensory-processing systems are subject to so-called device mismatch due to imperfections in the manufacturing process.
+To better assess if a given model is suited for an implementation on neuromorphic hardware and to advance our understanding of computation in heterogenuous population of neurons `teili` provides a `Group` level method to add device mismatch.
-| This example shows how to add device mismatch to a neural network with one input neuron connected to 1000 output neurons.
+This example shows how to add device mismatch to a neural network with one input neuron connected to 1000 output neurons.
-| Once our population is created, we will add device mismatch to the selected parameters by specifying a dictionary with parameter names as keys and mismatch standard deviation as values.
+Once our population is created, we will add device mismatch to the selected parameters by specifying a dictionary with parameter names as keys and mismatch standard deviation as values.
 The following tutorial can be found at ``~/teiliApps/examples/mismatch_tutorial.py``.
-| Here neuron and synapse selected parameters are specified in ``mismatch_neuron_param`` and ``mismatch_synap_param`` respectively.
+Here the selected parameters for the neuron and synapse models are specified in ``mismatch_neuron_param`` and ``mismatch_synap_param`` respectively.

 .. code-block:: python